alan-turing-institute/REG-handbook/content/docs/contributing/getting_started.md

 ## Clone the repository

-Clone the repository with one of the options (depending on how you authenticate with Github):
+Clone the repository with one of the following options (depending on how you authenticate with GitHub):

 ```bash
 # Using SSH authentication